 It primarily focuses upon work being undertaken in the UK, but it is also likely to be of interest to international colleagues and those in related therapeutic disciplines.

 The content is pluralist in nature, with its focus being on excellent work rather than methodological or paradigmatic preference.
 Submissions are invited in the following areas:

 - Papers reporting original empirical investigations (qualitative, quantitative or mixed methods);

 - Case studies, provided these are presented within a research frame;

-- theoretical papers, provided that these provide original insights that are rigorously based in the empirical and/or theoretical literature and are accompanied by a formal literature review;
+- Theoretical papers, provided that these provide original insights that are rigorously based in the empirical and/or theoretical literature and are accompanied by a formal literature review;

 - Systematic review articles;